Charles G. Groat: Fracturing study and controversy

 Groat led a study at the University of Texas Energy Institute, presented at a February 2012 meeting of the American Association for the Advancement of Science, that "found no evidence that hydraulic fracturing... had contaminated shallow groundwater."
 The study narrowly defined hydraulic fracturing as only referring to the injection of fluid under pressure to create pathways.
 The definition excluded the impact of equipment failure, the nature of the fluids themselves, the preparations prior to injection, spills, and events following the injection, such as movement of the fluid through soil and faults, and impact of flowback and wastewater, which the study found to be likely sources of contamination.

 In July 2012, the objectivity of the study was called into question by the Public Accountability Initiative after they discovered that Groat received compensation as a director of Plains Exploration & Production, an oil and gas producing company, and that he held 40,000 shares of their stock.
 The Initiative director characterized Groat as a "gas industry insider."
 In response, Groat stated, "The results were determined by the individual investigators, not me and I did not alter their conclusions."
 Officials at the University of Texas were previously unaware of his compensation by Plains and commissioned an outside review of the study.
 Professor Groat retired from the University of Texas of Austin effective November 30, 2012.
-On December 6, 2012, the University of Texas posted a statement on its website www.utexas.edu stating that an independent review of the circumstances surrounding the fracking study had found weaknesses in the University's ethics regulations.
-The University accepted the reviewers' findings and promised an overhaul of its conflict-of-interest policies.
+On December 6, 2012, the University of Texas posted a statement on its website www.utexas.edu stating that an independent review of the circumstances surrounding the fracking study had found weaknesses in the university's ethics regulations.
+The university accepted the reviewers' findings and promised an overhaul of its conflict-of-interest policies.
 The statement also announced Groat's departure from the University of Texas and the immediate resignation of Raymond L. Orbach from his post as Director of the Energy Institute.
 The Plains Exploration & Production board dissolved in 2013 when the company merged with Freeport-McMoRan Copper and Gold Inc.

+Personal life and death

+Groat was an avid runner, sailboat racer, and world traveler.
+He died in Baton Rouge, Louisiana, on March 14, 2025, at age 84.
+He was survived by his wife of 61 years, Barbara F. “Bobbie” Groat, and two children.